Registration of Cost Rental Tenancies

 The initial maximum rent for cost rentals is calculated on the basis of the cost of acquiring, developing, managing and maintaining the property in question and the maximum rent cannot exceed these costs to the owner over the cost calculation period (i.e. a minimum period of 40 years).
 The initial setting of rent and any subsequent rent review also includes a component linked to inflation based on the Harmonised Index of Consumer Prices as published by the Central Statistics Office (“HICP”).

 A rent review is initiated by the landlord serving a rent review notice in the prescribed form found here.
+Rent reviews cannot take place more than once every 12 months or within the first 12 months of the tenancy.

 A rent review notice shall be served not earlier than two weeks before, and not later than four weeks after, the date on which the setting of the rent by way of a review is to take effect.